coverclock/com-diag-obelisk/README.md

 four symbols, ZERO, ONE, MARKER or INVALID; and a finite state machine parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.
-## Bugs
+## Issues
-I've identified a bug in the state machine regarding handling leap seconds.
-I'll fix it.
-There is no leap second planned in the foreseeable fuure, but it's just a matter of... time!
+I'm not entirely satisfied with the Obelisk state machine.
+In particularly, I'm not happy with how it handles the leap second.
+So far I haven't found a way to detect the leap second unambiguously and process it on the correct second boundry.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>